BA (Hons) Psychology with Sociology

 Norfolk House, Exchange Street

-All of City College Norwich’s Degree programmes are validated by the UEA, meaning that the quality of the awards you get is assured by a world renowned Higher Education organisation.
+All of City College Norwich’s Degree programmes are validated by the UEA, meaning that the quality of the awards you get is assured by a world-renowned Higher Education organisation.
+The UEA is a UK top 15 and world top 200 university.

 UCAS Code C8L3